 There are only a few sewing machines on the market that are unique enough to offer something more than what most sewing machines typically do, and the Singer 7258 is one of them.

 This is especially with respect to those unique sewing tasks that are easy to mess up when using other sewing machines.

-That being said, the 7258 is one of the best, if not the best, sewing machine for making zigzag stitches and other more technical sewing tasks.
+That being said, the 7258 is one of the best, if not the best, Singer sewing machine model for making zigzag stitches and other more technical sewing tasks.